annegriddl/slds_stratification/README.md

-# Stratified Sampling for Regression
+# Towards understanding the usefulness of stratified resampling in regression task

-Stratification is typically applied in classification to sample proportionally to the respective class sizes in order to preserve the original class proportion in resulting subsets.
-In this way, stratification can address issues arising from imbalanced and small datasets, overall leading to a better generalization performance of machine learning models.
-In our experiemnts we investigate the application of stratification in regression, focusing on its potential to improve hyperparameter optimization and the final performance of regression models.
-We apply a group-sized discretization of the target variable to create bins from which one can sample proportionally during the cross-validation of Random Search.
-The results indicate that our stratification approache compared to naive random sampling increases the overlap of the training and validation data within cross-validation, but does not improve the final performance of the models in our setting.
-However, the error of the Mean Squared Error (MSE) estimator and its variance are reduced through stratification, indicating a better estimation.
-The findings suggest that stratification could be particularly beneficial for smaller datasets.
-We think that stratification should be considered as an optional sampling approach within cross-validation for hyperparameter tuning and model selection.
+Stratification is commonly used in classification to sample proportionally to the respective class sizes, preserving the original class distribution in subsets.
+This approach addresses issues with imbalanced and small datasets, improving the estimation of the generalization performance of machine learning algorithms.
+This paper explores the use of stratification in regression, examining its impact on the estimation of the generalization performance and investigating its potential to enhance the hyperparameter optimization.
+We show that, compared to naive random sampling in cross-validation, our stratification approach better maintains the target distribution between training and validation data.
+Our stratification approach provides more reliable estimates of the generalization performance, as measured by the Mean Squared Error (MSE) of the performance estimate.
+Although this did not help in finding better hyperparameter configurations, it also did not cause any harm.

 ## Project Organization